swarnadeep8597/swarnadeep8597.github.io/_articles/negation.md

 excerpt: 'Despite great performance on many tasks, language models (LMs) still struggle with reasoning, sometimes providing responses that cannot possibly be true because they stem from logical incoherence.
 We call such responses strong hallucinations and prove that they follow from an LM's computation of its internal representations for logical operators and outputs from those representations'
 date: 2024-08-17
 venue: 'Findings of ACL 2024'
+citation: 'Geiger, R. Stuart (2009).
+“Does Habermas Understand the Internet?
+The Algorithmic Construction of the Blogo/Public Sphere.”
+Gnovis: A Journal of Communication, Culture, and Technology.
+10(1).  http://www.stuartgeiger.com/papers/gnovis-habermas-blogopublic-sphere.pdf'

-citation: 'Asher, Nicholas, and Swarnadeep Bhar.
+#citation: 'Asher, Nicholas, and Swarnadeep Bhar.
 "Strong hallucinations from negation and how to fix them." arXiv preprint arXiv:2402.10543 (2024).'
 ---

 <a href='https://swarnadeep8597.github.io/papers/Why_large_language_models_hallucinate.pdf'>Download PDF here</a>